Definability of complex functions in o-minimal structures: Definable holomorphic continuations

-We fix a generalized quasianalytic class (``GQC'' for short) $\mathcal{A} = (\mathcal{A}_{m,n})_{m,n \in \NN}$ as defined by Rolin and Servi \cite[Section 1.2]{MR3349791}.
+We start by defining the notion of ``definable holomorphic continuation'' and making some related observations in the general context of a \textbf{generalized quasianalytic class} (``\textbf{GQC}'' for short) $\mathcal{A} = (\mathcal{A}_{m,n})_{m,n \in \NN}$ as defined by Rolin and Servi \cite[Section 1.2]{MR3349791}.
 Their main theorem states that the expansion $\RR_{\mathcal{A}}$ of the real field by all functions in $\mathcal{A}$ defined in a neighbourhood of $[0,1]^m$ (and set equal to 0 outside this box) is o-minimal, polynomially bounded and admits quantifier elimination in its natural language augmented by symbols for division and $n$th roots.
-All currently known polynomially bounded, o-minimal expansions of the real field can be obtained from this theorem.
+Most currently known polynomially bounded, o-minimal expansions of the real field can be obtained from this theorem, which is why we choose this general context for this section.